 KRemoteControl (formerly known as KDELirc) is a KDE frontend for your remote controls.
 It allows to configure actions for button presses on remotes.
 All types of remotes supported by the Solid module in the KDE platform are also supported by KRemoteControl (e.g. with the Linux Infrared Remote Control system (LIRC) as backend).

-The latest stable release is version 4.9, included in KDE Applications 4.9.
+The latest stable release is version 4.9, included in KDE SC 4.9.
 KRemoteControl is a free and open source software, available for Linux and similar operating systems under the GNU General Public License (GPL), Version 2.

 KRemoteControl consists of the following parts: